SMahidhar/mahidhar-portfolio/Readme.md

 📌 Current Focus

-Preparing for DevSecOps / Cloud Engineering roles Enhancing hands‑on skills in AWS architecture, automation and security Working on personal projects to showcase cloud-native and DevOps capabilities
+Woring for DevSecOps / Cloud Engineering roles Enhancing hands‑on skills in AWS architecture, automation and security Working on personal projects to showcase cloud-native and DevOps capabilities